Wivik/linux-explained/CONTRIBUTE.md

 Add yourself in the Contributors page of the book if it's the first time.

+### Text convention

+Ensure you always leave an empty line at the end of the markdown file.
+If not, the chapter may be included with the previous one.

 ### Diagrams conventions

 The diagrams are made with [Excalidraw](https://excalidraw.com/) using the following convention :